Maitai Bay campsite

-Maitai Bay is located on the outer Karikari Peninsula, on Maitai Bay Road, about 40 km northeast of Kaitaia
+Maitai Bay is located on the outer Karikari Peninsula, on Maitai Bay Road, about 40 km northeast of Kaitaia.

 From Kaitaia head north along State Highway 1, turn right onto State Highway 10, then left onto Inland Road.
 Continue along Inland Road for 15km, turn left onto Maitai Bay Rd for 4km until you get to the Maitai Bay Camp entrance on your right.

-Please note: you travel 2 km on a gravel road.
+Note: you travel 2 km on a gravel road.